Some Things to Consider Before Dream Interpretation::

 Dreams and “Reality”

-The heart has a contraction phase and an expansion phase----systole and diastole----so too, all mammal incarnations seem to have a systole and diastole----waking and dreaming.
+Our culture of fundamentalist materialism has the naïve prejudice that waking is “more real” than dreaming.
 Waking and dreaming are just two cases of our having a perception that something seems to be going on.
 Physics tells us that the seemingly solid objects of our waking life are actually patterned energy, that matter (as Einstein pointed out) is actually just a special case of energy.
 Also, we never sense anything but internal perceptions.
-For example, when I look at an object with my waking eyes I see ambient light reflected off the topography of its surface.
-That light passes through the simple convex lens of the cornea and appears upside down on the back of the retina.
-It is then turned right side up and otherwise interpreted by neurological processing.
-There is obviously a time gap between the object and this artifact of its existence (reflected light) reaching my eye and then being interpreted into perception.
+For example, when you look at an object with your waking eyes you see ambient light reflected off the topography of its surface.
+That light passes through the simple convex lens of your cornea and appears upside down on the back of your retina.
+The image is then turned right side up and otherwise interpreted by neurological processing.
+There is obviously a time gap between the object and this artifact of its existence (reflected light) reaching your eye and then being interpreted into perception.
 So what I see with my waking eyes is a neurological reconstruction of a past event.
 Spiritual teachings, philosophy, neurology and psychology are unanimous in telling us that we are never sure of what we’re looking at, that human perception means to look through a glass darkly at a thin slice of an edge of a multidimensional multiverse.
 So it is merely cultural prejudice to assume that the patterned energy we perceive in our waking life is “more real” than the patterned energy we perceive in the dreamtime.

 Consider the case of a sleeping boy having a dream on a subway train.
-In the waking life this boy has the stereotyped bad step father----a sadistic, controlling personality who sees this boy’s whole existence as an irritation.
-Superficially, especially when others are present, he pretends to have the boy’s best interests at heart, etc. His mother tells him that he should love his step father and he is confused, he’s not sure what to think of him.
+In the waking life this boy has the stereotypical bad stepfather — a sadistic, controlling personality who sees this boy’s whole existence as an irritation.
+Superficially, especially when others are present, he pretends to have the boy’s best interests at heart.
+The boy’s mother tells her son that he should love his stepfather and the boy is confused; he’s not sure what to think of him.
 In the boy’s dream his stepfather appears as a monster who turns into a human only when other adults are in the room.
 Meanwhile, back in the waking life, random strangers step on or off the subway, stations are announced, etc. Which is more “real,” what’s going on in the subway or what’s going on in the dream?
 If your point of view is meaningfulness or relevance to the boy, then the dream seems more “real.”

 Nightmares